GrahamGreene/obsidian-etymology-EN-FR-ES/README.md

-# obsidian-plugin-etymology-bilingual
+# obsidian-etymology-EN-FR-ES

-Etymology Lookup EN, FR, and SP
+Etymology Lookup EN, FR, and ES

 Lookup the etymology of words in your Obsidian notes, supporting English, French, and Spanish.